Navideck/Volumedeck-iOS/README.md

 ## Getting Started with Volumedeck

 To integrate Volumedeck into your iOS app, you must add the Volumedeck framework to your project.
 You can easily do that using Swift Package Manager (SPM).
-Through Xcode, go to Package Dependencies, click `+`` and simply use the URL of this repo.
+Through Xcode, go to `Package Dependencies`, click `+` and simply use the URL of this repo.
 SPM will fetch and add the framework automatically.

 After adding the framework, follow the steps below to integrate it with your app.